nijfranck/youtube-progress-viewer-chrome-extension/privacy-policy.md

-# Privacy Policy for the YouTube Watched Percentage Extension
+# Privacy Policy for the YouTube Progress Viewer Chrome Extension

 This extension does not collect, store, or transmit any personal data from its users.